 The landing site was specially constructed to hold up to 26,000 pounds, more than double the capacity of the previous rooftop landing site.
 This will enable the landing of transport vehicles such as the Black Hawk, the Army’s front-line utility helicopter used for medical air evacuation.

 Radiology in the Emergency Department

 Emergency Department and trauma service teams require immediate imaging to diagnose and treat patients as quickly as possible.
-The Shands Critical Care Center includes two digital radiography rooms, as well as imaging equipment in each of the four trauma rooms.
+The UF Health Shands Critical Care Center includes two digital radiography rooms, as well as imaging equipment in each of the four trauma rooms.

 In addition, the hospital’s main Radiology Department is located next door to the Emergency Department.
 It is equipped with three sophisticated CT scanners, an MRI scanner, two ultrasound machines, two digital radiology rooms and a fluoroscopy room to provide comprehensive imaging technology.

 Emergency medicine is something that you never think about until you need it.
 Last year, it is estimated that 100 million Americans visited the emergency room.

 It is important to recognize the signs of when to go to the emergency room.
 Signs of a medical emergency can include, but are not limited to: